UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernettes.md

     watch kubectl get pods -n calico-system

-Remove the taints on control plane so you can schedule pods on it??
-(Optional possibly?)
+(Optional) Remove the taints on control plane so you can schedule pods on it.

     kubectl taint nodes --all node-role.kubernetes.io/control-plane-
     kubectl taint nodes --all node-role.kubernetes.io/master-

-You will see errors, all you should look for is,
+(Optional) You will see errors, all you should look for is,

     node/<your-hostname> untainted